zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 and comparing the result with Eqn.
 12.3.

 In order to compute the scattered fields according to Eqn.
 12.5, we need to evaluate the dyadic Green functions.
 Let us first consider the electric dyadic defined by Eqn.
-9.26.
+9.27.
 Its matrix representation in the Cartesian coordinate system is

 $$ \tag{12.8}
 \begin{aligned}
-	\mathcal{G_{e}}(\bm{r}, \bm{r'}, k)
+	\mathcal{G_e}(\bm{r}, \bm{r'}, k)
 	= \Big( \mathcal{I} + \frac{1}{k^2} \nabla \otimes \nabla \Big) g(\bm{r} - \bm{r'}, k)
 	= \mathcal{I} g + \frac{1}{k^2}
 	\begin{bmatrix}